FederalFirearmsLaw.com

 The information contained in this publication is provided by Lapin Law Group, P.C., for informational purposes only and, shall not constitute legal advice or create an attorney-client relationship.
 The laws and interpretation of laws discussed herein may not accurately reflect the law in the reader’s jurisdiction.
 Do not rely on the information contained in this publication for any purpose.
 If you have a specific legal question, please consult with an attorney in your jurisdiction who is competent to assist you.

-Principal office located in Dallas, Texas.
+Principal office located in the Dallas-Fort Worth Metroplex, Texas.

 0 Comments